-Read the theory below or jump straight to the recommended product regimes based on skin type (click here).
+Read the theory below or jump straight to the recommended Pregnancy product regimes (click here).

 Oily Skin or Dehydration?

 The developing fetus needs water and nourishment and it is no surprise that it takes all it needs from you!
-During pregnancy, blood circulation is increased and oil glands become overactive resulting in a brighter and shinier face (which many refer to as “pregnancy glow”).
-If your skin is not in ideal health dehydration happens more easily and with the resultant uneven tones, texture and more breakouts than usual.
+During pregnancy, blood circulation is increased, oil glands become overactive resulting in a brighter and shinier face (which many refer to as “pregnancy glow”).
+If your skin is not in ideal health then dehydration happens more easily – with the resultant uneven tones, texture and more breakouts than usual.

 Harsh scrubs will not help although they make your skin feel cleaner and smoother.
 The surface layers are damaged and water loss in increased.
 The skin then needs to use energy to heal rather than function normally.
 Enzyme exfoliators just once or twice a week are a better answer.

 Nourish, nourish and nourish your skin.
 Lots of antioxidant serums, lots of care with your choice of products so only healthy, no nasty ingredients are applied.
 Learn to read your labels and be educated regarding, not just what you eat, but also what your body absorbs via the skin.
 Your developing baby has access to it all and this includes your makeup.
 Try for Certified to Food Standards Organic products or good quality medical strength products.

 You need to avoid Vitamin A (all of the retinols) and all acne medication.
 Innocuous seeming products such as deodorant should be aluminium free for your own health, longevity and your baby’s.

 Include Vitamin C and B and a heavy water spray to keep hydrated throughout the day.
 A good one will penetrate your makeup without upsetting it.